TomaszTokarz/shopping_assist/README.md

     run "npm start" in console to execute webpack's developers server

-TIP: You can also run "install_and_run.bat" file to run this operations above automatically;

 3. Run application in dev version:

     Indicate localhost:8080/ in your browser.